dentarg/auth0-blog/_posts/2017-09-26-rxjs-advanced-tutorial-with-angular-web-speech-part-2.markdown

 First we'll add `*ngIf="!generating"` to the "Go!" button.
 This will remove the button after clicking, allowing us to show the progress bar in its place.

 Next we'll add our `<app-progress-bar>` element below the "Go!" button near the bottom of our template.
-We'll use the `[hidden]` binding to hide the Progress Bar component except when `generating` is truthy.
+We'll use the `[hidden]` binding to hide the Progress Bar component except when `generating` is true.

 Why aren't we using NgIf for the progress bar?
 NgIf doesn't load the component into the template at all until its expression is truthy.
-However, using `[hidden]` means the component is already initialized in the template on load.
-This will ensure that it's ready to go with the appropriate subscriptions already set up as soon as we might need to _display_ it.
-Because it subscribes to the `submit$` subject, if we didn't load the component until after the user clicked the "Go!" button, the progress bar wouldn't initialize properly.
+However, using `[hidden]` means the component initializes (but remains hidden) when the parent template loads.
+This will ensure the Progress Bar component is ready to go with the appropriate subscriptions already set up as soon as we might need to _display_ it.
+Because it subscribes to the `submit$` subject, if we used NgIf and therefore didn't load the component until after the user clicked the "Go!" button, the progress bar wouldn't initialize properly.

 ## Madlib Component

 Our final component is the Madlib component.
-This component uses the user's words to create a silly, customized story.
+This component utilizes the user's words to create a silly, customized story.

 Create the component with the Angular CLI like so: